 Check out toy heaven at Hamleys

 If you visit Hamleys, don’t expect to come out empty handed.
 As the children browse the store excitedly, they will find every cartoon, TV or film character they love before their eyes, and on a large scale.
 The store has a huge selection of preschool and soft toys, dolls such as Barbie, action games and figures, building materials such as Lego, Playmobil and Meccano, and much more.
 This is every child’s dream.

 London is so vast that often kids don’t get to experience rural life.
 Luckily, there are many city farms that bring this experience to the inner city.
 Take the kids along to meet farm animals and some more exotic species.
 Petting zoos allow the kids to cuddle their favourites, and many farms have play parks, gardens and farm shops where you can pick up some tasty local produce to try once you get home.

 If Lego® is the toy of choice in your household then Legoland® Windsor is the perfect day trip.
 Experience the thrill of over 50 interactive activities, including water rides, a pirate trail, Viking fleet and recreated cities from around the world.
 The attractions are aimed at 2-12 year olds and includes a dedicated Duplo Valley for the tiny tots.
 Meet all your favourite Lego® characters and more in this beautiful park.

 To find more ideas and inspiration for your next family trip to London, check out the Day out with the Kids Guide and Visit London.
-The Radisson Blu Portman Hotel, London is centrally located and minutes from Hyde Park, the West End and Oxford Street making the perfect base for discovering the city.
+The Radisson Blu Edwardian Berkshire Hotel is centrally located and minutes from Hyde Park, the West End and Oxford Street making the perfect base for discovering the city.